 Getting Started with WordPress

-You need just a few steps to start using this CMS:
+You need just a few steps to get started with this CMS:

 - Purchase a domain name and web hosting